 Space · Defense · Infrastructure

-Rocket Lab Corporation (Nasdaq: $RKLB) Stock Hub: Electron, Neutron, Space Systems and the Defense Infrastructure Race
+Rocket Lab Corporation (Nasdaq: $RKLB) Stock Hub: Electron, Neutron, Space Systems, Defense Infrastructure and the Nasdaq-100 Breakthrough

 Executive Summary

 Rocket Lab is no longer a simple “small rocket” story.
 That description was useful when the market mainly cared about Electron, launch cadence and whether a young public space company could prove operational credibility.
 It is too narrow now.
-Rocket Lab has become a broader space infrastructure platform with four connected pillars: Electron, Space Systems, HASTE and Neutron.
+Rocket Lab has become a broader space infrastructure platform with connected pillars: Electron, Space Systems, HASTE, Neutron, national security satellite programs, robotics, optical payloads, satellite components, and now index-level visibility through its upcoming Nasdaq-100 inclusion.

-$200.3MQ1 2026 revenue reported by Rocket Lab, used here only as an updated scale marker for the evergreen story.
+$200.3MQ1 2026 revenue reported by Rocket Lab, a record quarter and a useful scale marker for the current hub.

 Current Baseline: What Rocket Lab Is Today